weikanglim/scaffold-projects/api-simple/next-steps.md

 To define a secret as an environment variable, the secret can first be stored in KeyVault.

-## 2. Provision infrastructure and deploy application code
+### Provision infrastructure and deploy application code

-Run `azd up` to run the end-to-end infrastructure provisioning (`azd provision`) and code deployment (`azd deploy`) flow.
-Visit the service endpoints listed to see your application up-and-running!
+Run `azd up` to provision your infrastructure and deploy to Azure in one step (or run `azd provision` then `azd deploy` to accomplish the taks separately).
+Visit the service endpoints from the command outut to see your application up-and-running!

 Note: To troubleshoot any issues, see [troubleshooting](#troubleshooting).

-## Details

-### What was added
+## What was added

 To describe the infrastructure and application, `azure.yaml` along with Infrastructure as Code files using Bicep were added with the following directory structure: